HatimChergui/mfoxh/README.md

 The package contains the following files:

 1. mfoxh.c        : the main file including the MEX gateway function
 2. mfoxfuncs.c    : including many functions used in the computation, such as the integrand definition, complex quasi-Monte-Carlo integration...
 3. mfox.h         : header file
 4. mfoxcontour.m  : a MATLAB function that calculates the complex multivariate integration contour using a fast linear programming algorithm.
-5. mfoxh.mexwin64: MEX routine that can be called from MATLAB win64 (see tests.m for examples).
+5. mfoxh.mexwin64 : MEX routine that can be called from MATLAB win64 (see tests.m for examples).
-6. mfoxh.        : MEX routine that can be called from MATLAB (see tests.m for examples).
+6. mfoxh.mexmaci64: MEX routine that can be called from MATLAB MacOS (see tests.m for examples).
 7. tests.m        : Examples

 MEX Build Instruction
 ---------------------